MahmonirB/frontend-cli/README.md

 # Frontend-cli

-A COmmand Line to create a  frontend application
+A Command Line to create an ultimate frontend application, with up-to-dated dependencies and intial config